The Dynamics of Solvable Subgroups of PSL(3,C): Non-commutative triangular groups

 If there were a parabolic element $\gamma$ in this layer, then it must have exactly two repeated eigenvalues (if it had 3, then $\gamma\in A$).
-Furthermore, all of its eigenvalues must be unitary (they can't be 1, because then $\gamma\in A$).
-Then,
+Furthermore, all of its eigenvalues must be unitary (they cannot be 1, otherwise $\gamma\in A$).
+Then